Flag of Georgia (U.S. state): Second flag (1956–2001)

 Political pressure for a change in the official state flag increased during the 1990s, in particular during the run-up to the 1996 Olympic Games that were held in Atlanta.
-The National Association for the Advancement of Colored People (NAACP) focused on the Georgia flag as a major issue and some business leaders in Georgia felt that the perceptions of the flag were causing economic harm to the state.
+The National Association for the Advancement of Colored People (NAACP) focused on the Georgia state flag as a major issue and some business leaders in Georgia felt that the perceptions of the flag were causing economic harm to the state.
 In 1992, Governor Zell Miller announced his intention to get the Confederate element removed, but the state legislature refused to pass any flag-modifying legislation.
 The matter was dropped after the 1993 legislative session.
 Many Atlanta residents and some Georgia politicians refused to fly the 1956 flag and flew the pre-1956 flag instead.
+The controversy extended outside of the borders of Georgia, with New York governor George Pataki removing the Georgia flag from an Albany display in protest, and two Georgia state senators removing the New York flag from the Georgia state house in retaliation.

 Third flag (2001–2003)

-Miller's successor as governor, Roy Barnes, responded to the increasing calls for a new state flag, and in 2001 hurried a replacement through the Georgia General Assembly.
+Miller's successor as governor, Roy Barnes, responded to increasing calls for a new state flag, and in 2001 hurried a replacement through the Georgia General Assembly.
 His new flag, designed by architect Cecil Alexander, sought a compromise, by featuring small versions of some (but not all) of Georgia's former flags, including the controversial 1956 flag, under the words "Georgia's History".
-Those flags are a thirteen-star U.S. flag of the "Betsy Ross" design; the first Georgia flag (before 1879); the 1920–1956 Georgia flag; the previous state flag (1956–2001); and the current fifty-star U.S. flag.
+Those flags include a thirteen-star U.S. flag of the "Betsy Ross" design; the first Georgia flag (before 1879); the 1920–1956 Georgia flag; the prior state flag (1956–2001); and the current fifty-star U.S. flag.

-In a 2001 survey on state and provincial flags in North America conducted by the North American Vexillological Association, the redesigned Georgia flag was ranked the worst by a wide margin.
+In a 2001 survey of state and provincial flags in North America conducted by the North American Vexillological Association, the redesigned Georgia flag was ranked the worst by a wide margin.
 The group stated that the flag "violates all the principles of good flag design".
-After the 1956 state flag was replaced in 2001, the Georgia city of Trenton adopted a modified version as its official city flag, to protest its discontinuation.
+After the 1956 state flag was replaced in 2001, the Georgia city of Trenton adopted a modified version as its official city flag in protest.

-There was widespread opposition to the new flag, deemed the "Barnes rag".
+There was widespread opposition to the new flag, pejoratively referred to as the "Barnes rag".
 It led, according to Barnes himself, to his defeat for reelection two years later; the flag was a major issue in the election.